decadent/backpack/README.md

 ![disk io utilization](http://i.imgur.com/aePjesO.png)

-Now imagine that you have not 1 750 000 files, but 22 000 000 files on single server.
+Now imagine that you have not 1 750 000 files, but 22 000 000 files on a single server.
 Extra seek for no reason will choke your system under load.
 That is the main reason why we came up with backpack.

 ## Dependencies

-* [redis](htt://redis.io/) - redis to save meta information about stored files
+* [Redis](http://redis.io/) — saves metadata about stored files

-## Running server
+## Running the server

-1. Install and run redis server.
-Let's assume that it's bound to `127.0.0.1:6379`
+1. Install and run a Redis server.
+In this example, Redis listens on `127.0.0.1:6379`.

-2. Decide where you want to save your files.
-Let's assume that you want to store files in `/var/backpack`.
+2. Decide where you want to save the files.
+Let's assume you want to store the files in `/var/backpack`.

-3. Add some storage capacity to your backpack:
+3. Add some storage capacity to your Backpack:

     ```
-    # each run of this command will add you
+    # each run of this command will add
     # approximately 3.5Gb of storage capacity
     ./bin/backpack-add /var/backpack 127.0.0.1 6379
     ```

-4. Run you server.
-Let's assume that you want to listen for `127.0.0.1:8080`
+4. Run the Backpack server.
+Let's say you want it to listen on `127.0.0.1:8080`:

     ```
     ./bin/backpack /var/backpack 127.0.0.1 8080 127.0.0.1 6379
     ```

-Now try to upload a file to the storage:
+Now try uploading a file to the storage:

 ```
 ./bin/backpack-upload 127.0.0.1 8080 /etc/hosts my/hosts